 No Country For Old Men is also an anti-western.
-Set on the frontier of USA and Mexico, this story is about the life and death battle that happens when you’re in the wilderness, with no one to rely upon but your own wits.
-It’s an anti-western because it does not glamorise the life and death battle, ending in a win.
+Set on the frontier of USA and Mexico, this story is about the life and death big struggle that happens when you’re in the wilderness, with no one to rely upon but your own wits.
+It’s an anti-western because it does not glamorise the life and death big struggle, ending in a win.
 The point of an anti-western is to highlight the futility of expansion, not to glorify it.
-Llewellyn has struck his own jackpot in the form of two million dollars, in the same way that early white settlers thought they’d struck jackpot by finding a nice piece of land on the frontier, only to die of illness or injury, be challenged by Native Americans who were there first, or battled by the train company who wanted to take their land and use it for railroad.
+Llewellyn has struck his own jackpot in the form of two million dollars, in the same way that early white settlers thought they’d struck jackpot by finding a nice piece of land on the frontier, only to die of illness or injury, be challenged by Native Americans who were there first, or big struggled by the train company who wanted to take their land and use it for railroad.

 No Country For Old Men is also an example of a neo-Western.
 This is a like a traditional western but set in the modern era.
 The setting isn’t necessarily The West, but somewhere reminiscent of that.
 It might even be set in space — typically it’s somewhere ‘godforsaken’, where you’re on your own.